DOCTORATE AT HHL

 Admission

-We are offering a rolling admission, which allows you to start the Doctoral Program in your preferred term.
-Admission to the Doctoral Program at HHL is highly competitive and the participation in such a program in Germany differs from an American Ph.D. or a DBA program: It requires that the candidate finds a professor to supervise his or her doctoral thesis and a research proposal has to be submitted.
+We offer a rolling admission, which allows you to start the Doctoral Program at the beginning of any month of the year.
+Admission to the Doctoral Program at HHL is highly competitive and requires that the candidate finds an HHL professor to supervise his or her doctoral thesis before applying; along with the other application document, a research proposal also must be included in the application.

 Application Process